 Security checks by the U.S. itself are another consideration for processing speed.
 Diversity visa lottery history includes a sad record of green cards lost through no fault of the applicants when the U.S. government failed to complete the necessary security checks in time.
 Historically, adjustment applicants have fared somewhat better in the security check process than applicants at posts abroad.
 In addition, diversity visa applicants adjusting status in the U.S. are now eligible for an expedited FBI name check process.

-Finally, a word of caution to diversity visa lottery winners who choose adjustment of status over consular processing in their home countries: Unlike people who consular process, you will not receive any government notice advising you when it’s time to submit your application after winning the lottery.
+Also, a word of caution to diversity visa lottery winners who choose adjustment of status over consular processing in their home countries: Unlike people who consular process, you will not receive any government notice advising you when it's time to submit your application after winning the lottery.
 You must carefully watch the State Department Visa Bulletin, which comes out monthly, in order to determine when to file your adjustment application.
+See How to Read the Diversity Visa Lottery Cutoff Numbers on the DOS Visa Bulletin.